-A Resident Holder that is a "Canadian-controlled private corporation" (as defined in the Tax Act) may be subject to an additional refundable tax on its investment income, including interest and taxable capital gains.
+A Resident Holder that is a "Canadian-controlled private corporation" (as defined in the Tax Act) or, at any time in the year, a "substantive CCPC" (as defined in the Proposed Amendments contained in Bill C-59 that are proposed to be effective for taxation years that end on or after April 7, 2022), may be subject to an additional refundable tax on its investment income, including interest and taxable capital gains.
 Any such holder should consult with its own tax advisors in this regard.